BUDDHIST SOCIETY OF PITTSBURGH

 www.facebook.com/laughingrivers/

-We meet weekly on Tuesday evenings in Squirrel Hill to practice mindful sitting and walking meditation as a community.
+We meet weekly online on Monday (6:30-8:30 PM) & Tuesday evenings (7:00 - 9:00 PM) via ZOOM.
+On the 1st, 3rd, 4th and 5th Tuesdays, our evening sessions are hybrid; both online but also in person at a church in Squirrel Hill.
+In our sangha gatherings we practice mindful sitting and walking meditation as a community.
 We are long-term Buddhist practitioners and novices alike, young and old, of many races, backgrounds, genders and sexual orientations, and without a political party or posture.
 We welcome everyone who is interested in mindful living and peace.

 Sangha: Neighborhood Zen